rutefig/zklings/README.md

 Continuing On
 Once you've completed ZKLings, put your new knowledge to good use!
 Continue practicing your ZKP skills by building your own projects, contributing to ZKLings, or exploring more advanced ZKP concepts and implementations.
-Uninstalling ZKLings
+## Uninstalling ZKLings

+NOT APPLICABLE YET.
 If you want to remove ZKLings from your system, run the following command:

 ```bash
 cargo uninstall zklings